Nospoko/midi-internship/MIDI.md

 <img width="789" alt="image" src="https://github.com/Nospoko/midi-internship/assets/8056825/6b8b73f0-0080-433a-861a-32fd554c098d">

 Here, every rectangle is a note, color hue depends on velocity.
 The background pattern follows the sequence of white and black keys on a piano.
+Vertical sticks also represent velocity, on a 0-127 scale.

 ### Animation